agritsik/You-Dont-Know-JS/scope & closures/ch3.md

 ## Hiding In Plain Scope

-The traditional way of thinking about functions is that you declare a function, and then add code inside it.
+> :bangbang: The traditional way of thinking about functions is that you declare a function, and then add code inside it.
 But the inverse thinking is equally powerful and useful: take any arbitrary section of code you've written, and wrap a function declaration around it, which in effect "hides" the code.

 The practical result is to create a scope bubble around the code in question, which means that any declarations (variable or function) in that code will now be tied to the scope of the new wrapping function, rather than the previously enclosing scope.
 In other words, you can "hide" variables and functions by enclosing them in the scope of a function.

 Why would "hiding" variables and functions be a useful technique?

-There's a variety of reasons motivating this scope-based hiding.
+> :bangbang: There's a variety of reasons motivating this scope-based hiding.
 They tend to arise from the software design principle "Principle of Least Privilege" [^note-leastprivilege], also sometimes called "Least Authority" or "Least Exposure".
 This principle states that in the design of software, such as the API for a module/object, you should expose only what is minimally necessary, and "hide" everything else.

 This principle extends to the choice of which scope to contain variables and functions.
 If all variables and functions were in the global scope, they would of course be accessible to any nested scope.
 But this would violate the "Least..." principle in that you are (likely) exposing many variables or functions which you should otherwise keep private, as proper use of the code would discourage access to those variables/functions.